rocicorp/replicache/design.md

 The Replicache Client maintains:

-* The client ID, a unique identifier for this client
+* The ClientID, a unique identifier for this client
-* The next transaction ordinal.
+* The LastMutationID.
 Write transactions originating on a client are uniquely identified and ordered by an ordinal which increases sequentially.
-This ordinal serves as an idempotency token for the data layer, and is used to determine which transactions the server has confirmed.
+This ordinal serves as an idempotency token for the data layer, and is used to determine which transactions the server has applied.
 * A versioned, transactional, deterministically iterable key/value store that keeps the user's state
   * Versioned meaning that we can go back to any previous version
   * Versioned also meaning that we can _fork_ from a version, apply many transactions, then reveal this new version atomically (like git branch and merge)
   * Transactional meaning that we can read and write many keys atomically

 Additionally, in memory, user code provides a mapping of named *mutators*.
-A mutator is just a function that implements some local mutation operation.
+A mutator is just a function that implements a write transaction, a local mutation operation.

 ### Commits